the-fellowship-co/facade/docs/bylding_backends/working_with_model.md

 ### Migration
 Migration files are used create the schema for the models.
-You can define the necessary fields for the model and add further migrations to add/ remove fields, create primary keys, indexes etc..
+You can define the necessary fields for the model and add further migrations to add/remove fields, create primary keys, indexes etc..

 ```ruby